Qatil Haseenaon Ke Naam

-Qatil Haseenaon Ke Naam is a Pakistani crime fiction drama original web series streaming on ZEE5.
-It is created and directed by British-Indian director Meenu Gaur and written by Farjad Nabi and Meenu Gaur.
-The series is produced by Hasan Raza Abidi and Shailja Kejriwal.
-This six-episode web series was released on 10 December 2021.
-It stars Rubya Chaudhry, Sanam Saeed, Sarwat Gilani, Eman Suleman and Faiza Gillani in the lead roles.
+Qatil Haseenaon Ke Naam is a Pakistani, crime fiction, drama, original web series available on ZEE5.
+The six-episode series was created and directed by British-Indian director Meenu Gaur and cowritten by her and Pakistani writer/director Farjad Nabi.
+It is produced by Hasan Raza Abidi and Shailja Kejriwal.
+It was released on 10 December 2021 and stars Rubya Chaudhry, Sanam Saeed, Sarwat Gilani, Eman Suleman and Faiza Gillani in the lead roles.

 Plot

-Mai Maalki happens to be one of the series’ several aggrieved ladies who punish men for their deceit, opportunism and violence.
-Almost all the men here are bad unless they are not heterosexual or neck-deep in love.
+Mai Maalki is an aggrieved woman who punishes deceitful, opportunistic and/or violent men for their crimes and sins.
+There are many such villainous male characters in the series.